petersmythe/gwc-release-docker/README.md

 Releasing a stable/maintenance release
 --------------------------------------

+First, manually check the GitHub commit history https://github.com/GeoWebCache/geowebcache/commits/1.26.x/ for the Improvements or Fixes to go into the Release notes.

 Assuming one wants to release a GWC 1.9.3, which depends on GeoToools 15.4, then run the following commands: